 Step Off!
-Magazine: In recent years especially in Black and Brown communities there’s been a spotlight and emphasis about the spread of gentrification where neighborhoods and communities which have traditionally Black and Brown for generations are essentially be economically whitewashed and the original residents are being displaced due this phenomena of reverse white flight.
-We’ve seen it happen here in San Diego from City Heights, to North Park and unfortunately we’re kind of seeing in creep into Barrio Logan.
-In a tweet I saw you point out that “Officially 4 businesses have closed in Barrio Logan over the past month”.
-Do you believe that’s true that gentrification his having a detrimental effect of the Barrio and what are your thoughts on the issue?
+Magazine: In recent years especially in Black and Brown communities there’s been a spotlight and emphasis on the spread of gentrification where neighborhoods and communities which have traditionally Black and Brown for generations are essentially being economically whitewashed and the original residents are being displaced due to this phenomenon of reverse white flight.
+We’ve seen it happen here in San Diego from City Heights to North Park and unfortunately, we’re kind of seeing in creep into Barrio Logan.
+In a tweet, I saw you point out that “Officially 4 businesses have closed in Barrio Logan over the past month”.
+Do you believe that’s true that gentrification his having a detrimental effect on the Barrio and what are your thoughts on the issue?

 Step Off!
 Magazine: Do you think that demographic changes and fluctuations are just a natural course and progression of change or is there something more insidious at play when we have modern gentrification?